Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

           main_queue.enqueue([&run] {run.start(); run.wait(); });
           main_queue.enqueue([&bo_out] {bo_out.sync(XCL_BO_SYNC_BO_FROM_DEVICE); });

-In the line number 43 and 44 bo0 and bo1 host-to-device data transfer is enqueued through two separate queues to achive a parallel transfers.
-However, returned event from the queue_bo1 is enqueued in the main queue.
-As a result any other task submitted after that event wont execute until the event is finished.
-As a result subsequent task in the main queue (such as kernel execution) would wait till the bo1_event is complete.
-By submitting any event returned from a queue::enqueue operation to another queue, we can synchronize amoung the queues.
+In the line number 43 and 44 ``bo0`` and ``bo1`` host-to-device data transfers are enqueued through two separate queues to achive a parallel transfers.
+However, returned event from the ``queue_bo1`` is enqueued in the ``main_queue`` just like a task enqueue.
+As a result, any other task submitted after that event wont execute until the event is finished.
+In the above code example subsequent task in the main queue (such as kernel execution) would wait till the bo1_event is complete.
+By submitting any event returned from a queue::enqueue operation to another queue, we can synchronize among the queues.